 We strove to answer those questions by next looking at the household income of this returning segment of customers.

 As you can see, customers in low-income households have dropped away during the COVID period, whereas customers from higher-income households have increased.
 The only reason that the percentage of higher-income customers has increased, however, is that the low-income customers have dropped—so the conclusion is not that this brand is attracting more high-income consumers, but that the distribution of income levels has reorganized within their returning customer base.

 In this instance, we wondered if this brand was discounting for no reason.
 If high-income consumers would purchase from the brand at full-price regardless, then this brand might actually be reducing margins and diluting its brand proposition by offering additional discounts during the COVID period.

 Our recommended next-step was to A/B test a range of discounts for the high-income segments.
 This test would help the brand understand whether or not discounting was truly stimulating buying behavior.

 Customer insights like these can be massively helpful in determining the next-steps during times of great change.

 The difference between detrimental change and meaningful evolution?
 Insight.

-The retail market will continue to evolve, and with it, the behavioural patterns and preferences of your highest-value customers.
+The retail market will continue to evolve, and with it, the behavioral patterns and preferences of your highest-value customers.
 Therefore, surviving in retail is not a matter of being the biggest or most resource-enabled company, but being the most adaptable to current and future trends.

 Lexer’s CDP unifies your data into holistic customer profiles and provides effective tools to track change and quantify impact.
 With unified data and sophisticated analytics tools, you can predict and measure the impact of market changes on your business and customers.
 Keeping a pulse on these changes as they’re occurring gives you the ability to make smart decisions and respond as quickly as possible for the greatest chance of success.